 At Bernard Matthews Foods Ltd, we believe that everyone should have the same opportunities regardless of gender and we will continue to strive to ensure that we create an inclusive culture where everyone has the opportunity to progress.

-We have seen an increase in the percentage of women in the Upper Quartile pay band, increasing from 15% to 27%, though there was a drop in the Upper Middle Quartile from 34% to 19%.
+We have seen an improvement in the percentage of women in the Upper Quartile pay band, stabilising at circa 20% and there was a small increase in the Lower Quartile from 40% to 41%.

-The Mean Gender Pay Gap has dropped from 5.69% to 2.9% and the Median Pay Gap has increased from 1.99% to 3.2%.
+The Mean Gender Pay Gap has improved from 11.5% to 9.7% and the Median Pay Gap has increased from 1.8% to 2.6%.
 However, we believe that our data compares well against reported national figures.
-For example, Office for National Statistics reports a median pay gap of 17.9% across all sectors in 2018.
+For example, Office for National Statistics reports a median pay gap of 11.6% across all sectors in 2021.

-It will take time to see significant change but we will update our plans which include reviewing our recruitment and retention strategies, review where we advertise roles and establishing gender balance shortlists from recruitment agencies.
+It will take time to see significant changes but we will update our plans which includes reviewing our recruitment and retention strategies, review where we advertise roles and establishing gender balance shortlists from recruitment agencies.

 I can confirm that our data is accurate.